Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Laser beam diffraction and frequency upconversion

-The oscillation motion of the high density pairs absorbs a significant amount of laser energy.
-It causes a decrease of laser peak intensity, which can be observed in Fig.~\ref{enve}.
+The oscillatory motion of the high density pairs absorbs a significant amount of laser energy.
+Combined with the QED process, it causes a decrease of laser peak intensity, which can be observed in Fig.~\ref{enve}.
 We highlight this process between $t=\unit[0.18]{ps}$ and $\unit[0.21]{ps}$ as thick curves in Fig.~\ref{enve}(a).
 This period corresponds to when the pair parameter $n_p/\gamma$ approaches its peak value, as can be seen from Fig.~\ref{evo}(b).
 Actually, the pairs, after absorbing the laser energy, radiate to the whole space.
-It is reflected in Fig.~\ref{enve}(a) as splitting of the laser peak when the pairs are generated and laser frequency is upshifted.
+It is revealed in Fig.~\ref{enve}(a) as splitting of the laser peak when the pairs are generated and laser frequency is upshifted.
 While the main laser peak continues to propagate to the $-x$ direction, a second peak is developed at $t=\unit[0.19]{ps}$ (thick purple curve) and propagates towards the $+x$ direction.

-Due to the small volume of the pairs, they emit a point-source-like radiation, as shown in Fig.~\ref{enve}(c).
-The large radiation angle can actually be used advantageous for experimental detection: It can be captured by an optical detector installed separated from the path of laser beam.
+Due to the small volume of the pairs, they emit a point-source-like radiation, as shown in Fig.~\ref{planes}(c).
+The large radiation angle can actually be used advantageously for experimental detection: It can be captured by an optical detector installed away from the path of the laser beam.
 The radiation is near the laser frequency and is hence easily distinguished from the high energy gamma photons.

 Much higher laser frequency upshift can be obtained when focusing on the region where pairs are quickly created.
 Such a laser spectrogram is typically obtained in experiments using techniques like frequency-resolved optical gating~\cite{FROG} or spectral shear interferometry for direct electric field reconstruction~\cite{SPIDER}.
 Numerically, we conduct a wavelet transform of the laser pulse and obtain precisely the laser photon wave vectors at different pulse positions plotted as red curves in Fig.~\ref{upshift}.
 We also plot the pair particle density in the $z=0$ plane to demonstrate the correlation of pair plasma creation and laser wave vector upshift.
 Figure~\ref{upshift}(a) shows that the wave vector spectrum becomes chirped immediately at the region of plasma creation near $x=0$.
 The wave vector chirps up in the front of the interaction region and chirps down in the tail, which agrees with Eq.~(\ref{kup1}).
 As the pair density increases and the interaction continues, the amplitude of chirp grows, as seen in Fig.~\ref{upshift}(b).
 The chirped region propagates along the laser direction [Fig.~\ref{upshift}(c)] and gets separated with the pair plasma.
 Thus, it can eventually be collected by a detector and reveals as a chirped frequency spectrum.
 The maximum photon frequency shift reaches $\Delta \omega/\omega_0= 2.4\%$.